locopati/todoable/README.md

 # get all lists
 lists = TodoableList.all client: client
 # get a list
-list = TodoableList.by_id lists.first['id'], client: client
+list = TodoableList.by_id lists.first.id, client: client
 # create a list
-list = TodoableList.new name: uniquename, client: client
+list = TodoableList.new name: '<uniquename>', client: client
 # update a list
 list.update 'new name'
 # get items from a list